PhD, RN, MSN, APRN, PMHNP-BC

-Phyllis Raynor, MSN, RN is a Master’s prepared registered nurse currently pursuing her PhD in Nursing at the Medical University of South Carolina in Charleston, SC.
-She has a strong desire to become a public health nurse scientist focusing on research, prevention, public advocacy, and health promotion initiatives for low-income minority families affected by substance use disorders (SUD).
+Phyllis Raynor, PhD, RN, MSN, APRN, PMHNP-BC, is a Doctoral prepared registered nurse who earned her PhD in Nursing in 2016 from the Medical University of South Carolina in Charleston, SC.
+Dr. Raynor’s dissertation research focused on the development of self-care interventions for parents recovering from SUD with an ultimate goal of improving their long-term recovery outcomes and the health outcomes of their children.
+Dr. Raynor has a strong desire to become a public health nurse scientist focusing on research, prevention, public advocacy, and health promotion initiatives for low-income minority families affected by substance use disorders (SUD).
+Dr. Raynor also completed her Psychiatric Mental Health Nurse Practitioner Program in 2015 from Vanderbilt University.
+Dr. Raynor is currently the Interim Program Director of the Psychiatric Nurse Practitioner Program at the University of South Carolina.

-As a former state level nurse consultant partnering with school nurses in all school districts of South Carolina, she as part of a school nurse leadership team, addressed alcohol and drug misuse in schools from a state school nurse policy perspective.
-As former state practice consultant with the South Carolina Board of Nursing, she witnessed the devastating effects of addiction for nurses involved in substance misuse situations.
-One of the top violations against the Nurse Practice Act was those involving narcotics misuse (i.e. diversion, positive screenings, fraudulent prescriptions, etc.).
+As a former state level nurse consultant partnering with school nurses in all school districts of South Carolina, she was part of a school nurse leadership team, addressing alcohol and drug misuse in schools from a state school nurse policy perspective.
+As a former state practice consultant with the South Carolina Board of Nursing, she witnessed the devastating effects of addiction for nurses involved in substance misuse situations.
+One of the top violations against the Nurse Practice Act was those involving narcotics misuse (i.e., diversion, positive screenings, fraudulent prescriptions, etc.).